jraleman/cv/index.md

 `May 2021 - Current`
 _Full-time - Boston, Massachusetts (Remote)_

-> - Owner, maintainer, and developer of an application build using Gatsby as the framework.
+> - Owner, maintainer, and developer of Allurion Insights web application (using Gatsby as the framework).

 > - State management using tools such as Redux, and implementing hooks.